tarantool/doc/doc/concepts/data_model/schema_desc.rst

 ..
 WARNING::

     It is forbidden to modify the data schema in DDL after it has been applied.
-    For migration, there are different scenarios described below.
+    For migration, there are different scenarios described in the :ref:`Migrations <migrations>` section.